youtube/cobalt/cobalt/site/docs/reference/starboard/modules/10/accessibility.md

     take priority over app defaults.
 If
     SbAccessibilityCaptionSettings.supportsOverride contains true, this value
     should be interpreted as explicitly saying "do not override."
-If it contains false, it is up to the application to intepret any additional meaning of this value.
+If it contains false, it is up to the application to interpret any additional meaning of this value.
 *   `kSbAccessibilityCaptionStateOverride`